taku25/UEP.nvim/README.md

 " Re-scan the project and update the cache.
 This is the most important command.
 :UEP refresh [Game|Engine]

-" Open a UI to search for files under various conditions.
+" Open a UI to search for commonly-used source and config files.
 :UEP files[!]
 [Game|Engine] [--all-deps]

 " Search for files belonging to a specific module.
 :UEP module_files[!]
 [ModuleName]

+" Search for files within Programs directories.
+:UEP program_files

+" LiveGrep across the project or engine source code.
+:UEP grep [Game|Engine]

 " LiveGrep files belonging to a specific module.
-:UEP grep [Game|Engine] <Query>

-" LiveGrep files belonging to a specific module.
-:UEP module_grep <ModuleName> <Query>
+:UEP module_grep [ModuleName]

-" Display the logical tree for the entire project (requires neo-tree-unl.nvim) :UEP tree
+" Display the logical tree for the entire project (requires neo-tree-unl.nvim).
+:UEP tree

-" Display the logical tree for a specific module (requires neo-tree-unl.nvim) :UEP module_tree [ModuleName]
+" Display the logical tree for a specific module (requires neo-tree-unl.nvim).
+:UEP module_tree [ModuleName]

 " Display a list of known projects in a UI and change the current directory to the selected project.